- Civil motions are heard on: 1st and 3rd Mondays of each month, Time: 10:00 A.M.

 Are Mandatory Chambers Copies accepted by Court?

-Mandatory chambers copies of e-filed documents shall be delivered to the Clerk's Office care of civil or criminal intake, placed in the courtesy copy in-box outside of chambers or sent to the Court via overnight mail, within 12 court business hours of the time the document was e-filed.
+Mandatory chambers copies of e-filed documents shall be shall be placed in the courtesy copy in-box outside of chambers or sent to the Court via overnight mail, within 12 court business hours of the time the document was e-filed.
 The courtesy copy shall be blue-backed and double-hole punched.

 Procedures for filing an Ex Parte Application: A party submits an Ex Parte Application, with a declaration of notification to the other parties (which includes notice that they have 24 hours from actual receipt of the papers to file any opposition), and a separate proposed order; the other parties have 24 hours to file their responses, and the matter then stands submitted.
 If the Court wishes a hearing, the court clerk will contact all counsel with the date and time of the hearing.